di-brian/clan-list-exporter/README.md

 By default the exported list is one name per line, however this can be changed to a CSV file with the CSV format option

-Each file can optionally be timestamped to prevent the last the most recent export being replaced
+Each file can optionally be timestamped to prevent the most recent export being overwritten